-Dr. Leah Blain serves as the Clinic Director for the Steven A. Cohen Military Family Clinic at Penn, where she oversees clinical, administrative, and outreach operations.
-Dr. Blain earned her M.A. and Ph.D. in Clinical Psychology, from the University of Missouri – St. Louis, where she received expert training in Cognitive Processing Therapy (CPT).
-She pursued additional training in trauma recovery during internship and postdoctoral fellowship at the VA Maryland Healthcare System, where she trained in Prolonged Exposure, Cognitive Behavior Therapy for depression, anxiety and panic disorder, and chronic pain, and mindfulness-based interventions.
-Dr. Blain has been a Project Director of four federally funded clinical trials and Principle Investigator of a trial testing Motivation Interviewing to enhance CPT outcomes.
+Dr. Leah Blain serves as the Clinic Director for the Steven A. Cohen Military Family Clinic at Penn, where she oversees all clinical, administrative, and outreach operations.
+Dr. Blain earned her M.A. and Ph.D. in Clinical Psychology, from the University of Missouri – St. Louis, where she conducted research in the effectiveness of Cognitive Processing Therapy (CPT) for post-traumatic stress disorder (PTSD).
+She completed internship and postdoctoral fellowship at the VA Maryland Healthcare System, where she trained in Prolonged Exposure Therapy (PE), Cognitive Behavior Therapy (CBT) for depression, anxiety and panic disorder, and chronic pain, and mindfulness-based interventions.
 She previously served as Director of Behavioral Health at Chase Brexton Health Care’s Columbia Center where she continued to serve veterans and military family members.
 Her clinical work focuses on trauma-recovery, working with survivors of assault, abuse, and combat, on issues including depression, guilt and shame, anger, dissociation, and PTSD.

 Dr. Ashleigh Adams is a psychologist; she received her M.A. and Ph.D. in Clinical Psychology from Temple University in Philadelphia and has worked with veterans at both the VA Pittsburgh Healthcare System and the Corporal Michael J. Crescenz Veterans Affairs Medical Center in Philadelphia, where she completed her internship and postdoctoral fellowship.
 She completed specialized training in the assessment and treatment of posttraumatic stress disorder (PTSD), substance use disorders, chronic pain, and aging issues.
-She can provide Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) for PTSD and has a special interest in concerns related to combat exposure and sexual assault, including Military Sexual Trauma.
+She can provide Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) for PTSD and has a special interest in concerns related to moral injury, combat exposure and sexual assault, including Military Sexual Trauma.
 Dr. Adams also has extensive experience in couples therapy, as well as treatment for mood, anger, and aggression-related concerns.
 Dr. Adams serves as an individual and couples therapist at the Cohen Military Family Clinic.